Proof of the area of a triangle

-If we can proove that the formula is the same for any arbitrary triangle such as a scalene triangle which has nothing particular about it, then it will work for special triangles such as isosceles, equilateral, or right triangle
+If we can prove that the formula is the same for any arbitrary triangle such as a scalene triangle which has nothing particular about it, then it will work for special triangles such as isosceles, equilateral, or right triangle.

-So, let us start this time with a scalene triangle ABC which has nothing special bout it
+Let us start this time with a scalene triangle ABC which has nothing special about it.

 Then, draw the height from vertex B and label it as you see below:

 area of triangle ABC = area of triangle ABE + area of triangle CBE